kais-radwan/ddeep-core/README.md

 ```
 you can check the `/recover` directory to see all available checkpoints and pick a point to load your data from, use the checkpoint directory name as the POINT_ID.

+## Infrastructure

+### Communications

+ddeep-core uses fastify to run a websocket server as it's a very efficient WebSocket framework that can handle tens of thousands of requests per second.

+if you think that you can upgrade the communications structure, jump to [development](#development).

+### CRDT

+ddeep-core uses conflict resolution algorithm (HAM), now this is really fully implemented into ddeep-core from gun... so we recommend you check [this page](https://gun.eco/docs/Conflict-Resolution-with-Guns) for more info.

+### Storage

+ddeep-core uses radix to handle the persistent storage functionality, if `storage: true`.

+### Policies

+#### Check policies

+There is notthing really fancy in check policies, It's just `true | false` callbacks.

+#### AI-powered policies

+Currently we are using the [SamLowe/roberta-base-go_emotions](https://huggingface.co/SamLowe/roberta-base-go_emotions) model through [HuggingFace inference](https://www.npmjs.com/package/@huggingface/inference).

+We are working to upgrade this to a local running classification model running locally in the server itself for lower latency and more stability.

 ## Decentralized world

 This project is part of a big movement to build a decentralized world where developers own their projects and users own their data, and **ddeep-core** is the core of this world.